Skip to content

 Permits range $75–$900 depending on your state and city — dense urban areas (NYC, SF, DC) and historic districts charge the most.
 Disposal of old windows adds $100–$200.
 The 10% contingency line is a deliberately conservative buffer for trim adjustments, framing surprises, and the occasional lead-paint complication.

-Sample scenarios
+Sample estimates

 Frequently asked questions